Social Caption: Evaluating Social Understanding in Multimodal Models: Social Caption Framework

 \subsubsection{Experimental Model Settings}

-All videos were processed at 1 frame per second (FPS) for consistency and sufficient social context.
-As most open-source models did not support audio input, the audio modality was omitted; instead, we provided WhisperX~\citep{whisperx} transcriptions with timestamps to preserve temporal dialogue.
-We used 7B parameter versions of open-source models when available (three models only had 8B parameters available); we refer to 7-8B sizes of models as "standard-scale" in this paper.
+Videos were processed at 1 frame per second (FPS) for consistency and sufficient social context.
+As most open-source models did not support audio input, we omitted the audio modality and provided WhisperX~\citep{whisperx} transcriptions with timestamps for temporal dialogue.
+We used 7B versions of open-source models when available (three models only had 8B parameters available); we refer to 7-8B parameter models as "standard-scale".